By Laura Burgazzi, Foyle Special Collections Library, King’s College London

 Many of the full-page woodcuts introduce new sections of the work, such as this woodcut that introduces Book one (Grammar).
 This illustration features Nicostrata leading a child towards the Tower of Learning, for which she holds the key.
 Nicostrata was an ancient goddess and a patron of prophecy, scientific innovation and scholarship.
 Nicostrata is holding a reader with the Latin alphabet, as she is typically said to have altered the letters of the Greek alphabet to form the Latin alphabet.
 Each level of the tower features figures representing the seven liberal arts and philosophy.
 Peter Lombard (c1100–60) and Metaphysics occupy the highest position at the top of the tower, reflecting the perceived superior position of this subject.

 While this illustration is almost identical in all extant copies of the Margarita, some of the woodcuts vary greatly between different editions.
 This is the case for the woodcut outlining the Ptolemaic model of the cosmos, which features in the first tract of Book seven (Astronomy) and, in our edition, is repeated in tract one of Book nine (Natural things).
-In this edition, this full-page woodcut features Astronomia above the cosmological model and a man at the centre of the diagram.
+In this edition, this full-page woodcut features Astronomia above the cosmological model and Atlas (the Titan condemned to hold the heavens for eternity) at the centre of the diagram.

 This woodcut is markedly different in other editions.
 In the 1504 edition printed by Johann Grüninger in Strasbourg, the diagram was reduced to only occupy part of the page and Astronomia is missing.
 The man has also been removed to reveal the Earth at the centre of the cosmos, surrounded by spheres of water, air, and fire.